ScribesZone/ScribesTools/docs/scribesgit/index.rst

 Two situations are possible here:

 * (1) The **repository is empty**.
-If you are the first of your group performing this series of steps, your group repository will be empty and you will get an empty directory with only the '.git' hidden directory.
+If you are the first of your group performing this series of steps, your group repository could be empty.
+  There will be at least the '.git' hidden directory.
   That's ok.
 Just continue.

 * (2) The **repository is initalized**.
   If (an)other(s) member(s) of the group already followed these instructions, your group repository will already contains their work.
 This is fine.
-You will get a non empty directory with in particular a ``.git`` hidden directory.
+You will get a non-empty directory.
+There is in particular a ``.git`` hidden directory.
   That's ok.
 Just continue.

 Simply put, this directory contains the "local repository".
 This directory is